spkenv/spk/docs/spfs/cli/markdown.md

 ###### **Arguments:**

-* `<NAME>` ΓÇö The name/id of the runtime to remove
+* `<NAME>` — The name/id of the runtime to remove

 ###### **Options:**

-* `-r`, `--remote <REMOTE>` ΓÇö Load a runtime in a remote or alternate repository
+* `-r`, `--remote <REMOTE>` — Load a runtime in a remote or alternate repository
-* `--get <GET>` ΓÇö Output the data value for the given annotation key(s) from the active runtime.
+* `--get <GET>` — Output the data value for the given annotation key(s) from the active runtime.
 Each value is printed on its own line without its key
-* `--get-all` ΓÇö Output all the annotation keys and values from the active runtime as a yaml dictionary
+* `--get-all` — Output all the annotation keys and values from the active runtime as a yaml dictionary